 5. Choose an all-in-one payment software

 As an independent business owner, you can either find the individual services that make up secure payment processing, or you can use a service like HoneyBook, which offers complete clientflow management.

 HoneyBook will provide everything you need so you don’t need to find an ACH payment processor, merchant account, or payment gateway for your clients.

 Using the same platform for your payment methods that you use for your booking process will also keep everything organized and create a better client experience.
 Furthermore, you’ll be able to accept payments from nearly anyone.

 HoneyBook’s payment processor, for instance, accepts all major credit cards and debit cards along with ACH (eCheck) transfers.
 When you accept payments easily, your clients will feel secure and stress-free.

 Just keep in mind that deposit times vary for online payments.
 Credit card payments typically take up to 3 business days to transfer, while ACH processing may take up to 8 business days.
 You can always speed up the process with instant deposits that will give you funds within 30 minutes to 24 hours.

 The first step: take a deep breath!
 Most clients won’t do this to you, so keep focusing on your projects at hand.
 With your non-paying client, try to communicate with them and understand why they aren’t paying.
-Quick and effective communication is one of the best ways to avoid a dispute.
+Quick and effective communication is one of the best ways to prevent chargebacks.

-If you’re able to communicate with them, see if there’s anything you can do to be able to move forward.
+If you’re able to communicate with them, see if you can hop on a phone call and ask if there’s anything you can do to be able to move forward.
 Perhaps they’ve realized they can’t afford the full scope of the project.
 If so, is there a way to readjust the budget and cut some of the services?